Rethinking Garment Conditioning in Diffusion-based Virtual Try-On: Decouple, Don't Denoise: Experimental Details

-where $\odot$ denotes spatial concatenation along the height dimension, and superscripts $p$ and $g$ refer to the person and garment regions, respectively.
+where $\oplus$ denotes spatial concatenation along the height dimension (as in the main paper), and superscripts $p$ and $g$ refer to the person and garment regions, respectively.

 We apply the DREAM-style rectification only to the person region, which requires rectifying both the regression target and the input latent.
-First, the rectified target for the person region, $\bar{\boldsymbol{\epsilon}}_{\text{dream},t}^p$, is defined as
+First, the rectified target for the person region, $\bar{\boldsymbol{\epsilon}}^p_{\text{dream},t}$, is defined as

-where (i) $\bar{\boldsymbol{\epsilon}}_t^p$ is the ground-truth noise added to the person latent, (ii) $\boldsymbol{\epsilon}_{\theta,\text{sg}}^p$ is the noise prediction on the person region from a frozen copy of the UNet (stop-gradient), and (iii) $\omega_t(\lambda) = (1 - \bar{\alpha}_t)^{\lambda / 2}$ is a time-dependent balancing weight.
+where (i) $\bar{\boldsymbol{\epsilon}}^p_t$ is the ground-truth noise added to the person latent, (ii) $\boldsymbol{\epsilon}^p_{\theta,\text{sg}}$ is the noise prediction on the person region from a frozen copy of the UNet (stop-gradient), and (iii) $\omega_t(\lambda) = (1 - \bar{\alpha}_t)^{\lambda / 2}$ is a time-dependent balancing weight.
 Here, $\bar{\alpha}_t$ is the standard noise-schedule term, and $\lambda$ controls the strength of the rectification (we set $\lambda = 10$).

 Next, we rectify the input latent.
-Let $\bar{\mathbf{z}}_t = \bar{\mathbf{z}}_t^p \odot \bar{\mathbf{z}}_t^g$ denote the ground-truth noisy latent obtained from the forward diffusion process.
+Let $\bar{\mathbf{z}}_t = \bar{\mathbf{z}}^p_t \oplus \bar{\mathbf{z}}^g_t$ denote the ground-truth noisy latent obtained from the forward diffusion process.
 We modify only the person region while keeping the garment region fixed:

-and we define $\tilde{\mathbf{z}}_t = \tilde{\mathbf{z}}_t^p \odot \tilde{\mathbf{z}}_t^g$ as the rectified input at timestep $t$.
-Here, the bar $(\bar{\cdot})$ denotes the ground-truth noisy latent obtained from the forward diffusion process, and the tilde $(\tilde{\cdot})$ denotes the rectified latent used for DREAM-style training.
-This design is consistent with our \emph{Ground-Truth Injection} strategy in the main paper, ensuring that the garment region remains unperturbed.
+and we define $\tilde{\mathbf{z}}_t = \tilde{\mathbf{z}}^p_t \oplus \tilde{\mathbf{z}}^g_t$ as the rectified noisy latent at timestep $t$.
+The rectified input $\tilde{\mathbf{X}}_t$ is then constructed by substituting $\tilde{\mathbf{z}}_t$ into Eq.~1 of the main paper while leaving all other components (mask and clean latents) unchanged.
+Here, the bar ($\bar{\cdot}$) denotes the ground-truth noisy latent from the forward diffusion process, and the tilde ($\tilde{\cdot}$) denotes the rectified latent used for DREAM-style training.
+Note that keeping the garment latent at its forward-diffused value ($\tilde{\mathbf{z}}^g_t = \bar{\mathbf{z}}^g_t$) during training mirrors the role that Clean Latent Anchoring (Sec.~4.4 of the main paper) plays at inference: both ensure that the garment region follows the correct noise schedule rather than being corrupted by prediction errors.